arrow-kt/arrow/kategory-docs/docs/docs/patterns/glossary/README.md

 }
 ```

-In KΛTEGORY all typeclass instances can be looked up using a method with the same name as the typeclass.
+In KΛTEGORY all typeclass instances can be looked up in a global scope using an inlined reified method with the same name as the typeclass.
+Its generic parameter will be used for the lookup, which reinforces the concept that most typeclasses should have a single implementation per type.

 All the instances in the library are already registered and available in the global scope.
 If you're defining your own instances and would like for them to be discoverable in the global scope
 you can add them by annotating them as `@instance`, and KΛTEGORY's [annotation processor](https://github.com/kategory/kategory#additional-setup) will register them for you.